No-Cash-7970/duckySigner/docs/decisions/20240218-create-and-maintain-c4-diagrams.md

 Chose to use C4 diagrams to represent the software architecture.
 This decision comes after trying C4 diagrams out using [Structurizr](https://structurizr.com/dsl).
 The diagrams should be updated as the system changes.
 Their visual graphic form should be accessible to the public.

+**Confidence**: (2026-01-14) Medium-High.
+The diagrams were useful a few times when implementing the backend for the dApp connect API, but it is still unclear whether the extra time and effort required is worth it.

-**Confidence**: Medium.
-Creating and maintaining the diagrams should be useful, but it is not clear if the extra time and effort required is worth it.
+~~**Confidence**: Medium.
+Creating and maintaining the diagrams should be useful, but it is not clear if the extra time and effort required is worth it.~~

 ### Positive Consequences